This post contributed by Katie Laird of Blinds.com.

 Windows are often a major element of style within the home.
 Adding coverings to decorative or unique windows, sliding doors, or sidelights may seem like you’re covering up a thing of beauty.
 But many options exist for keeping the style and character of these special windows while still enhancing the security of your home.
 Custom blinds, shades, and shutters in a variety of materials and colors can blend in with character-rich windows while protecting your home at the same time.

 A wide range of options and opacity allows you to balance security and comfort.
 While you’re establishing the other safeguards for your home, don’t forget the windows.

-BIO: Katie Laird is the Director of Social Marketing for Blinds.com and a passionate home decorator for her family with a love of all things mid-century modern and blue.
-To learn more about the variety of window shades available, check out the Blinds.com website.
+Katie Laird is the Director of Social Marketing for Blinds.com and a passionate home decorator for her family with a love of all things mid-century modern and blue.
+To learn more about the variety of window shades available, check out Blinds.com.